Combining Forecasts under Structural Breaks Using Graphical LASSO: Monte Carlo

 \section{Monte Carlo}

 We divide the simulation results into two subsections.
-In the first subsection we study the consistency of the Factor GLASSO and RD-Factor GLASSO for estimating precision matrix and the combination weights.
+In the first subsection we study the consistency of the FGL and RD-FGL for estimating precision matrix and the combination weights.
 In the second subsection we evaluate the out-of-sample forecasting performance of combined forecasts in terms of MSFE.
-We compare the performance of forecast combinations based on the factor models in Algorithms \ref{alg2}, \ref{alg3} with equal-weighted (EW) forecast combination, and combinations that use GLASSO without factor structure (Algorithm \ref{alg1a}).
+We compare the performance of forecast combinations based on the factor models in Algorithms \ref{alg3}, \ref{alg2} with equal-weighted (EW) forecast combination\footnote{As pointed out by the referee, EW arises when the forecast errors follow a factor structure (one factor, homogeneous idiosyncratic variance).
+It can be viewed as one of ``factor-based" methods.}, and combinations that use GL without factor structure (Algorithm \ref{alg1a}).
+We examine the performance of RD-FGL for different specifications of the smoothing function $\psi(\cdot)$ as described in Subsection 4.2.
+LASSO penalty is denoted as $\ell_1$, Group LASSO as $\ell_g$, and Ridge as $\ell_2$.
 Similarly to the literature on graphical models, all exercises use 100 Monte Carlo simulations.
+We present simulation results with a structural break in both $\bB$ and $\bTheta_{\varepsilon}$.
+The results without a break, with break only in $\bTheta_{\varepsilon}$, and with multiple breaks can be found in Supplemental Appendix \ref{additional_sims1}.